 For their safety, do not allow children to climb on barriers, place children over barriers or lift strollers over or onto barriers.
 Do not allow children to try to touch or pet the animals.

-Dogs and other pets are not allowed in the zoo for the animals’ safety.
+According to the chat based veterinary care software platform the zoo uses – dogs and other pets are not allowed in the zoo for the animals’ safety.
 Feeding of the animals is not allowed for their safety.
 Balloons and straws are also not allowed at the zoo.

 If you have an accident or emergency that requires assistance, alert a staff member.
 Emergency personnel will require staff contact to help you.
 If your child is missing, staff can send out an alert.
-Look for someone in a zoo uniform.
+Look for someone in a zoo uniforms.
 Most zoo staff members carry radios that can alert the front and other staff in the area.

 Plan a Meal Time: